shahryaraly/halicopter-clash-2d/README.md

 ## Intro
 Game built using Visual Studio 2010 IDE, and timmers as an threading tool.

-## I Say
-Project Made in 2D using Microsoft Windows Forms, .Net Framework in C#.

 ### How It Looks Like
 ![halicopter view 2D](https://github.com/shahryaraly/halicopter-clash-2d/blob/main/halicopter-view.png?raw=true)